-After receiving the case file from the Secretariat, the arbitral tribunal should promptly hold a case management conference with the parties to organise, schedule and establish procedures for the conduct of the arbitration.
+As soon as possible, preferably within a week, after the referral of the case, the Arbitral Tribunal shall promptly hold a case management conference with the parties to organise, schedule and establish procedures for the conduct of the arbitration.
+The procedures should aim at enhancing the efficiency and expeditiousness of the arbitration.

-During or immediately following the case management conference, the arbitral tribunal should establish a timetable for the arbitration, including the date for rendering the award (see section "Time limit for rendering the final award" below).
-If the date for rendering the award extends beyond the time limit in the applicable rules, the tribunal should request an extension when submitting the timetable to the Secretariat.
-Under the Expedited Rules, the arbitrator should establish the timetable within 7 days of referral.
+During or immediately following the case management conference, the Arbitral Tribunal shall establish a timetable for the conduct of the arbitration, including the date for making the award (see section "Time limit for rendering the final award" below).
+Under the Arbitration Rules, the Arbitral Tribunal shall seek to establish a timetable within 2 weeks of the referral.
+Under the Rules for Expedited Arbitration, the arbitrator shall seek to establish a timetable within 7 days of the referral.